A/N: Here it is! Chapter two! :D

 …Yet…it had a strange…hypnotic beauty to it…

 "…I'm definitely not in Ba Sing Se anymore."
-Rekoob said as he blinked at the wonder in front of him.
+Rekoob said in amazed wonder as he blinked.

 ALRIGHT!
 I got this done!
 Now for all of you wondering; no, they are NOT meeting at the same place where Rekoob would be.
 They are all in different areas.
 SO, with that said and done, on to the numbered note that I put out!

 (1. Yes, I know that I put in the SAME dead guy in another lighthouse, BUT…it was in another lighthouse! ;D …Okay, look, I hope that for some reason, that it doesn't bother anyone.
 THERE'S ANOTHER REASON WHY THE DEAD GUY IS THERE, BUT I WON'T TELL YOU CAUSE IT WILL SPOIL STUFF, SO SORRY! :P

 (2. OH, AND THIS GOES FOR THIS ONE AS WELL.
 I AIN'T GONNA TELL YOU ALL WHAT HAPPENED! …Although, you can guess what happened… ;D

 (3. I know there's no preachers in the Avatar world, but I was tired of calling him the 'man in black', so I just called him a preacher.
 I HOPE that doesn't throw any of you off.
 D8

 (4. Instead of just dunking their bodies in the water, and getting all their clothes wet, I did the cheap man's version of cleansing/baptizing.
 I hope that's alright.
 8-(